jacky776690g60/Purge/README.md

 <h1>Used Selected Algorithms</h1>
 <ol>
-    <li><b>A Star Search (Dijkstra's algorithm) </b>is used for connecting city to city.
+    <li><b>A Star Search </b>is used for connecting city to city.
 I first find the edge of the city, and randomly picked two positions, one for each city.
 Then, do an A* search to find the shortest path. </li>
     <li><b>Union Find</b> is used in multple places.
 For example, verifying how many random cities has been generated.
 I am using the most top-left position as the root for each connected cell. </li>
 </ol>